 A birth and Christening record will of course have the birth data.
-The Swedish records have the Christening date listed too, in most cases.
+The Swedish records have the date of the baptism listed too, in most cases.
 The significant words here are Födelse-, Birth, Döpelse-, Christening, Kön., Sex, m/man, male, and q/qvinna, female.
 In the handwritten records, look for the word föddes, [was] born.

 2. Given Name